fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 To clarify, there are many people that hold large portfolios in software wallets and are doing perfectly fine, but if you are not very computer savy and/or want to sleep better at night you may want to consider a cold wallet.

 *Note: Using cold storage doesn’t mean that you cant lose your funds in any way.
-If you click a sketchy link and sign a transaction with your hardware wallet that drains your wallet it doesn’t matter what type of wallet you use, you’re going to lose your funds.*
+If you click a sketchy link and sign a transaction with your hardware wallet that drains you it doesn’t matter what type of wallet youre using, you’re going to lose your funds.*

 ## Seed Phrase Management